hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 ### **Q1: "Why only synthetic devices, not real quantum hardware?"**

 **A:** "Excellent question.
-We started with 3 IBMQ simulators from the DoraHacks dataset, which gave insufficient statistical power (df=1).
-To properly validate our methods, we generated 30 synthetic devices with controlled bias levels, giving us df=28.
-This allowed us to test whether the methods *work* before expensive real-hardware validation.
-Next step: apply to 50+ real quantum devices with documented certification status.
-The synthetic validation proves the methods are sound; real hardware validation will prove they're practically useful."
+We started with 3 IBMQ simulators from the DoraHacks dataset with realistic quantum noise profiles, achieving 58.67% accuracy but insufficient statistical power (df=1).
+To validate whether this was real signal or statistical artifact, we generated 30 synthetic devices with controlled bias levels, giving us df=28 for proper hypothesis testing.
+The N=30 synthetic validation confirms the method works reliably on controlled data (59% accuracy, p<10⁻⁹).
+Next critical step: apply to 50+ real quantum devices with documented certification status.
+The synthetic validation proves the methods are statistically sound; real hardware validation will prove they generalize to production quantum systems."

 ---